 Beet Butterscotch Fudge

-- In a medium saucepan, combine the unsalted butter, evaporated milk, brown sugar, cinnamon (if using), vanilla extract, and beet purée.
+- In a medium saucepan, combine the unsalted butter, evaporated milk, brown sugar, cinnamon, vanilla extract, and beet purée.

 - Prepare two large bowls.
 One with a mixture of white chocolate chips and butterscotch chips, and another bowl with semi-sweet chocolate chips.